catherinesyeh/cs262-chat/README.md

 1. Duplicate [config_example.json](config_example.json) and rename to `config.json`.
    - Fill in your configuration details.
+2. Duplicate [server/config.example.properties](server/config.example.properties) and rename to `server/config.properties`.
+   - Fill in your configuration details.
+Be sure these match!
-2. Install python dependencies for client:
+3. Install the python dependencies for the client (this requires `poetry` to be installed):

 ```
 poetry install